Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Star Formation Rate Function

-We correct for the incomleteness due to (iii) using the fraction of isolated objects in IRAC images at $z\sim5.8$ ($f^{\rm sel}$) as similar to A21.
-To evaluate $f^{\rm sel}$, we first randomly pick out $\sim200$ galaxies from the target sample, and categorize them into the following three groups by the visual inspections; galaxies that are detected in the 5.8$\mu$m band image and not blended with the neighbors (group A), galaxies that are detected in the 5.8$\mu$m band image but heavily blended with the neighbors (group B), and objects that are not detected in the 5.8$\mu$m band image.
-We then calculate $f^{\rm sel}$ by $\#(A)/(\#(A)+\#(B))$, which result in $f^{\rm sel}\sim0.52$.
+We correct for the incomleteness due to (iii) using the fraction ($f^{\rm sel}$) of isolated objects both in 4.5- and 5.8-$\mu$m band IRAC images at $z\sim5.8$ as similar to A21.
+To evaluate $f^{\rm sel}$, we first randomly pick out $\sim200$ galaxies from the phot-$z$ sample, and categorize them into the following three groups by visual inspections; galaxies that are detected in the 5.8$\mu$m band image and not blended with the neighbors (group A), galaxies that are detected in the 5.8$\mu$m band image but heavily blended with the neighbors (group B), and objects that are not detected in the 5.8$\mu$m band image.
+We then calculate $f^{\rm sel}$ by $\#(A)/(\#(A)+\#(B))$, and obtain result in $f^{\rm sel}\sim0.52$.